zachlindsey/zachlindsey.github.io/booknotes.md

 #### Motivation

 Top performers in any activity must find the correct mindset to practice for hours a day and stay positive, upbeat, and focused.
 This ability to delay gratification can be measured in children with the "[marshmallow test](https://en.wikipedia.org/wiki/Stanford_marshmallow_experiment)", in which children must ensure the temptation of one marshmallow for the reward of a second marshmallow.
 Being able to pull off this feat is correlated with many measurements of "success", like high SAT scores, low BMI, etc., many years later.

+Anxiety and motivation have an interesting relationship.
+No anxiety at all might make you feel overconfident about you abilities, and so you'll not put in work.
+Too much anxiety, on the other hand, constricts thought and saps the mind of resources better allocated to the task at hand.

+Hope and optimism are other emotions that accompany motivation for success.
+People who are not burdened with doubts or view failures as external, changeable obstacles usually excel over those who believe that failures originate from fixed character flaws.
+The good news is that hope and optimism can actually be learned!

+Finally, the notion of [flow](https://en.wikipedia.org/wiki/Flow_(psychology)) ties in with motivation.
+In flow, a person is hyperfocused at a task which challenges them and they have mastery.
+The experience is emotionally rewarding, and so finding ways for students to match up skill with difficulty to encourage the flow state can improve motivation to learn and practice.
+Erring on this balance can lead to boredom on one hand or stress on the other.